Batmanian/KeithDunstan/src/posts/no-brains-at-all/7_byline_dreamer.md

 Ken, could also run and was an outstanding footballer.
 Marie, too, was good at all sports.
 She could beat me easily at tennis, she was good at basketball and her smooth style across the pool was something to behold.
 She had been a champion swimmer.
 All this was disturbing for young Dunstan, who had no sporting gifts whatever and in the year 1942 was credited with being Geelong Grammar's slowest creature in the 100 yards sprint.
 Any sort of Hitlerian selection committee would have banned the liaison at once.

 Charles McFadyen, known as Chub, adored horse racing and was a gregarious man, but his standards were high, and he thought also that young people should be chaperoned.
 Dunstan had to take care.
 Yet in the years after my return from overseas service there were opportunities for romance, and Marie and I had many interests in common.
 How wonderful it was on a summer evening to get up on the cast-iron balcony of the old mansion at 20 Wallace Avenue when the azaleas and the rhododendrons were in bloom and we could hear the shriek of the cicadas.
-Many people condemn that violent noise, but to us it was the most Melbumian of all noises - the signal that at last this was summer.
+Many people condemn that violent noise, but to us it was the most Melburnian of all noises - the signal that at last this was summer.
 I ran an extension cord up the narrow stairs from the attic to the roof so that we could play my turntable, which operated through an AWA mantel radio and used cactus needles.

 'Why do you want to take all those rugs and things upstairs?', asked my mother.
 Why, indeed.
 We played Scheherazade, so splendidly recommended by Manning Clark, we played Schubert's Unfinished Symphony and the piano concertos of Rachmaninov, our passion at the time, but we were also deeply moved by Bing Crosby.
 We had a 10-inch HMV record with `Star Dust' on one side and 'Deep Purple' on the other.
 So the turntable turned, the music poured out over the cicadas below and the air was soft.
 The steel deck underneath tended to be slightly hard, but our eyrie up there, looking down on Toorak, was very close to heaven.